Stepping Stones Fund

 to provide organisations with human, financial and strategic support as well as supporting access to appropriate expert intermediaries to enhance their overall performance skills to meet their mission, deliver their outcomes and thereby enhancing their investment readiness and long term financial stability.

 to support organisations wishing to pilot new ways of creating improved social outcomes in a specific sector, geography or outcome area; test out new ideas, new business models, new partnerships and ways of working as well as alternative ways of measuring complex outcomes.
 The pilot should lead the organisation to using social investment for expansion or further development.

-We expect that these two strands allow Stepping Stones Fund to accompany successful organisations in their evolution to social investment readiness and in the development of their social investment strategy.
-Those, for example, that successfully complete their project under strand 1 (capacity building) would be encouraged to return and apply for support under strand 2 (piloting outcomes).
+These two strands allow Stepping Stones Fund to accompany successful organisations in their evolution to social investment readiness and in the development of their social investment strategy.
+Those, for example, that successfully complete their project under strand 1 (capacity building) can return and apply for support under strand 2 (piloting outcomes).

 Amount of funding offered